Viv Richards: Legacy and place in cricket history

-The ICC has produced rankings for batsmen and bowlers for both the longer and shorter versions.
-In the ratings for Test Cricket, Richards holds the equal seventh highest peak rating (938), after Sir Donald Bradman (961), Steve Smith (947), Sir Len Hutton, Sir Jack Hobbs, Ricky Ponting and Peter May.
-The ODI ratings placed Richards in first followed by Zaheer Abbas and Greg Chappell.
+The International Cricket Council (ICC) has produced rankings for batters and bowlers for both the longer and shorter versions.
+In the ratings for Test Cricket, Richards holds the equal-seventh-highest peak rating (938), after Sir Donald Bradman (961), Steve Smith (947), Sir Len Hutton, Sir Jack Hobbs, Ricky Ponting and Peter May.
+The One Day International (ODI) ratings place Richards first, followed by Zaheer Abbas and Greg Chappell.
 He topped the rankings at the end of the years 1976, 1977, 1980, 1981, 1982, 1983 and 1986.

 He was voted the greatest cricketer since 1970 in a poll, ahead of Ian Botham and Shane Warne.
 That poll saw both Botham and Warne vote for Richards, and in the opinions of both, Richards is the greatest batsman they ever saw.
 In 2006, in a study done by a team of ESPN's Cricinfo magazine, Richards was again chosen as the greatest ODI Batsman ever.

 To mark 150 years of the Cricketers' Almanack, Wisden named him in an all-time Test World XI.